Two-Player Zero-Sum Hybrid Games: Hamilton–Jacobi–Bellman-Isaacs Equations for Two-player Zero-sum Hybrid Games

-\begin{remark}{Computation of the function $V$} \pno{ In some cases, computing the saddle-point equilibrium strategy and the function $V$ satisfying the HJBI hybrid equations is difficult.
+\begin{remark}{Computation of the function $V$} \sj{In Mayer-type games with dynamics defined by hybrid finite-state automata as in \cite{tomlin2000game,ding2011toward,LevelSetMIanMitchell2000}, reachability-based approaches allow to synthesize safety controllers and compute the value function through the satisfaction of HJB conditions. } {In \sj{several other} cases, computing the saddle-point equilibrium strategy and the function $V$ satisfying the HJBI hybrid equations is difficult.
 This is a challenge already present in the certification of asymptotic stability.
-However,} the complexity associated to the computation of a Lyapunov function does not diminish the contribution and impact that the sufficient conditions for stability have had in the field.
-In the same spirit, a contribution of Theorem \ref{thHJBszih}, as \pno{an important step in games with dynamics defined as in \cite{65}, is in providing sufficient conditions that characterize value functions and saddle-point equilibria for such systems, similar to the results for continuous-time and discrete-time systems already available in the literature; see, e.g., \cite{basar1999dynamic}.} \end{remark} \IfIncd{}{\NotAutom{
+However,} the complexity associated to the computation of a Lyapunov function does not diminish the contribution that the sufficient conditions for stability have had in the field.
+In the same spirit, a contribution of Theorem \ref{thHJBszih}, as {an important step in games with dynamics defined as in \cite{65}, is in providing sufficient conditions that characterize value functions and saddle-point equilibria for such systems, similar to the results for continuous-time and discrete-time systems already available in the literature; \NotAutomss{see, } e.g., \cite{basar1999dynamic}.} \end{remark} \sj{ \begin{remark}{Time invariance of saddle-point equilibrium\NotAutomss{ and function $V$}} In general, games with fixed horizon define time-varying strategies \cite{leudo2022FH}, with some exceptions in the case in which the system is autonomous and the stage and terminal costs are stationary - see \cite[Remark 5.5]{basar1999dynamic}.
+Problems with variable terminal time are in general non-stationary, due to the end time being optimized.
+This leads to optimal strategies and value function depending explicitly on time. {However}, when a terminal set is set, though there is a variable ({potentially} unbounded) terminal time, the optimality conditions are stationary, ({when the dynamics, the stage costs, and the terminal cost are time invariant}).
+Notice that for such a case, the terminal time becomes implicit rather than explicit because the game ends when the state enters the terminal set. {Hence,} the time at which the game ends is not fixed a priori but rather determined by the evolution of the state.
+In other words, the time dependency is replaced by a state-dependent stopping time.
+Thus, the value function and optimal strategies depend only on the state. \end{remark} } \IfIncd{}{\NotAutom{